Why Emotions Matter: Understanding, Feeling, and Processing Them

 • What emotions are

-• Why we have them
+• Why we have emotions

-• Why we avoid them
+• Why we avoid emotions

 • Why processing emotions is so important